Key Local Races

 The current holder of this seat, Congressman Jim Langevin, announced earlier this year that he’s calling it quits after 11 terms in office.

 After winning the Democratic primary, R.I.
-General Treasurer Seth Magaziner will take on former Cranston Mayor Allan Fung, who’s running on the Republican ticket.
+General Treasurer Seth Magaziner will take on former Cranston Mayor Allan Fung, who’s running on the Republican ticket, and Moderate Party candidate William Gilbert.

 Secretary of State